-Although the following distribution of courses does not correspond to the general education requirements for the bachelor degree at any Kansas public university, it will be accepted as having satisfied the general education requirements for the bachelor degree of all Kansas public universities.
+Although the following distribution of courses does not correspond to the general education requirements for the bachelor degree at any Kansas public university, it shall be accepted as having satisfied the general education requirements for the bachelor degree of all Kansas public universities.

 A minimum of 45 credit hours of general education with distribution in the following fields will be required.
-General education hours totaling less than 45 will be accepted, but transfer students must complete the remainder of this requirement before graduation from the receiving institution, which may require an additional semester(s).
+General education hours totaling less than 45 shall be accepted, but transfer students must complete the remainder of this requirement before graduation from the receiving institution, which may require an additional semester(s).

 12 hours of Basic Skills courses, including:

 12 hours of Humanities courses from at least three of the following disciplines:

 12 hours of Social and Behavioral Science courses from at least three of the following disciplines:

 9 hours of Natural and Physical Science courses from at least two disciplines (lecture with lab).

 **The receiving institution will determine whether